10 Hidden Gems on Cape Breton Island

 2. Tubing the Margaree River

-Get your swimsuits on and get ready for a day of sunning yourself on the Margaree River.
+Get your swimsuits on, head over to Live Life in Tents and get ready for a day of sunning yourself on the Margaree River.
 Drift lazily along with this world-renowned river while watching trout and salmon swim underneath you.
 Keep your eyes open for eagles perched on the trees nearby hoping to have some fish for dinner!

 If you’re coming to Cape Breton, don’t forget your bicycle!
 The Celtic Shores Coastal Trail has 92kms of groomed biking trails just waiting for you.
 The trail travels from Inverness, through Mabou, Port Hood, and Judique, and all the way down to Port Hastings.
-You can literally bike for days!
+Check out Mike’s E-Bikes and Inverness Adventures E Bike Rentals where you can rent an e-bike and cycle (almost) effortlessly along the trail so you can fully take in all of the coastal beauty.

 7. Sailing Charters on the Bras d’Or Lake